 Alveolus

-Alveolar spaces
+Alveolar lumen

 Interalveolar septa >

-The core of the interalveolar septum is composed of elastic and reticular fibers, fibroblasts, macrophages and an extensive capillary plexus.
+The core of the interalveolar septum is composed of elastic and reticular fibers, fibroblasts, alveolar macrophages and an extensive capillary plexus.

 - Type I cell >